zjffdu/incubator-zeppelin/docs/setup/basics/how_to_build.md

 #### Spark Interpreter

-To build with a specific Spark version, Hadoop version or specific features, define one or more of the following profiles and options:
+To build with a specific Spark version or specific features, define one or more of the following profiles and options:

 ##### `-Pspark-[version]`